 Naranjilla Growing Conditions

 Other naranjilla growing information is in reference to its climate.
-Although it is a subtropical species, the naranjilla cannot tolerate temperatures over 85 F. (29 C.) and flourishes in climates with temps between 62-66 F. (17-19 C.) and high humidity.
+Although it is a subtropical species, the naranjilla cannot tolerate temperatures over 85 degrees F. (29 C.) and flourishes in climates with temps between 62 and 66 degrees F. (17-19 C.) and high humidity.

-Seedlings bloom four to five months after transplantation and fruit appears 10-12 months after seeding and continues for three years.
+Seedlings bloom four to five months after transplantation and fruit appears 10 to 12 months after seeding and continues for three years.
 Thereafter, the fruit production of the naranjilla declines and the plant dies back.
-Healthy naranjilla plants bear 100-150 fruit in their first year.
+Healthy naranjilla plants bear 100 to 150 fruit in their first year.